tsevans/NetRender/README.md

 ```
 git clone https://github.com/tsevans/NetRender.git
 ```
 If you do not already have Python on your computer, you'll want to download the latest version [here](https://www.python.org/downloads/).
 I'm using version 3.6.5.

+The main dependency needed to run this script is [Plot.ly](https://plot.ly/), a free and open-source visualization library packaged into a Python module.
+This script generates temporary visualizations in your local environment, but with a few modifications you can save ~25 visualizations by signing up for a [free Plot.ly account](https://plot.ly/accounts/login/#/).
+This may be helpful if you plan to use Plot.ly again in the future, but isn't necessary because generated networks can be exported as PNGs from the browser.

 <br>